 As the title Beyond Fear and Control suggests, this book aims to move services away from responses based on fear and assumptions that we need to manage and control young people who self harm.
 It discusses ways in which services can change the focus from managing or 'stopping' self harm to working with young people in more permissive, ‘young person centred’ and empowering ways.
 Although the need for such a change is increasingly being recognised, the practical implications and ethical dilemmas of this shift have rarely been explored.
-This book addresses this gap by providing in-depth descriptions of a range of innovative practices which are effective in supporting young people who self harm.
+The book addresses this gap by providing in-depth descriptions of a range of innovative practices which are effective in supporting young people who self harm.

 Sam Warner appeared on a Radio 4 Woman's Hour item on self harm on May 24th 2007.
 To listen to this item click on the link below and select from the menu.

 1. A Dialogue of Hope and Survival.
 Clare Shaw and Terri Shaw

 2. Edges and Ledges: Young people and informal support at 42nd Street Eamonn Kirk

 3. Finding Your Own Voice: Social action group work with young people Keith Green

 4. Supportive Communities and Helpful Practices: The challenge for services Ian Murray

 5. Calming Down: Self-injury as stress control Rose Cameron

 6. Whose Fear Is It Anyway?
 Working with young people who dissociate Theres Fickl

 7. Disordered Boundaries?: A critique of ‘Borderline Personality Disorder’ Gillian Proctor